salomao270/wcf_service/README.md

-It is a simple wcf service that validate email format from by a remote application call
+It is a simple wcf service that validate email format (using Regex) from by a remote application call